Volunteer Roles & Responsibilities

 - Advocates are supervised every step of the way and always have resources readily available.

 While it might sound like a lot at first, it’s all very manageable … and worth it.
 Just ask our volunteers!

 What exactly does a CASA volunteer do?

 - Gather Information: Review documents and records, interview the children, family members and professionals in their lives.

 - Document findings: Provide written reports at court hearings.

-- Appear in court: Advocate for the child's best interests and provide testimony when necessary.
+- Appear in court: Advocate for the child's best interests.

 - Explain what is going on: Help the child understand the court proceedings.